oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 Make sure zipkin is running (see above)

-Then run the runLocalExternalConfig.sh script in the helidon-labs-stockmanager directory (this generates log info so the script stays connected to the container to display the output)
+Then in a terminal goto the helidon-labs-stockmanager directory run the ./runLocalExternalConfig.sh script (this generates log info so the script stays connected to the container to display the output)

-In a different terminal in the helidon-labs-storefront directory run the runLocalExternalConfig.sh script, this will start the storefront running, again as it generates log data it will remain connected to the container so you can see the output.
+In a different terminal go to the helidon-labs-storefront directory run the ./runLocalExternalConfig.sh script there, this will start the storefront running, again as it generates log data it will remain connected to the container so you can see the output.

-If you now make a request to the storefront service you should get a response (As before we ar using curl here, but if you prefer feel free to use the postman program that's also installed in the VM)
+If you now make a request to the storefront service you should get a response (As before we are using curl here, but if you prefer feel free to use the postman program that's also installed in the VM)

 ```
 $ curl -i -X GET -u jack:password http://localhost:8080/store/stocklevel